cbentzel/rlrental/README.md

-# Grid Visualizer
+# Jack's Car Rental

-A React-based visualization tool for displaying and interacting with a 20x20 grid of integers.
-Each cell's color intensity represents its numerical value, creating a visual heat map of the data.
+A React-based visualization tool for the "Jack's Car Rental" problem in CHapter 4 of Barto + Sutton Reinforcement Learning.

 ## Features